Perri Shakes-Drayton

 Peirresha Alexandra Shakes-Drayton (born 21 December 1988) is a British retired track and field athlete.
 After specialising in the 400 metres hurdles in the early part of her career, a knee injury at the 2013 World Championships forced Shakes-Drayton to concentrate on the 400 metres on her return to athletics.
 She is the 2013 European Indoor Champion in the 400 metres and won a 2012 World Indoor Championship gold medal in the 4 × 400 metres relay.
 She has also won silver and bronze medals in the 4 × 400 m relay at the World Championships.

 Early life and education

 Shakes-Drayton was born in east London to parents from Grenada and grew up in Bow, where she continues to reside.
 She attended Holy Family R.C.
-Primary School in Poplar and Bishop Challoner Catholic Collegiate School in Stepney.
+Primary School in Poplar and Bishop Challoner Catholic School in Stepney.
 She studied sports science at Brunel University, where she graduated with a 2:1.